mikhail2404/react-news-test/README.md

 # React news test

-An application developed to test myself built with React, Redux Toolkit, Typescript and Styled-Components.
+An application developed to test myself built with React, Redux Toolkit, Typescript, React Query and Styled-Components.
 ## Installation

 Clone down this repository.
 You will need node and npm installed globally on your machine.